DraxFM/kakadoo/README.md

 ## Overview

-Proof of Concept Python3 non-persistent dropper.
+Proof of Concept Python3 (non-persistent) dropper.
 Only compatible with Windows systems.
 Tested on Windows 11.

 ### temporary message
-currently, the dropper only works on users that are in the "Administrators" group. this will be addressed soon.
+currently, the dropper only works on users that are in the "Administrators" group. this will be addressed soon. adding to that, the dropper is not fully non-persistent as of right now, but i will push out an update for this soon too.

 ## :large_blue_circle: - Content
 - [:100: - Features](#features)